All Episodes

 Yeah, because I'm cursed with seeing trends many, many years before they occur.

-Like again, seven years ago, maybe it's eight now, I was saying that there's a coming civil conflict, that America's gonna split, and that the country as we know it would no longer exist by the end of this year, 2025.
+Like, again, seven years ago, or maybe it's eight now, I was saying that there's a coming civil conflict, that America is going to split, and that the country as we know it would no longer exist by the end of this year, 2025.

 I began saying that years ago.